FinanceGenius.AI

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Rank Indian Fixed Deposits by net-of-tax yield for a given amount + tenure.'
-It uses a specific verb ('Rank') and specifies the resource ('Indian Fixed Deposits') and the metric ('net-of-tax yield').
-This distinguishes it from sibling tools like calculate_fd_maturity, which likely just calculates maturity value, and find_best_card_for_spend, which handles cards.
+The description clearly states the tool's primary function: 'Rank Indian Fixed Deposits by net-of-tax yield for a given amount + tenure.'
+This specific verb ('rank') and resource ('Indian Fixed Deposits') distinguishes it from siblings like 'calculate_fd_maturity' and 'compare_products', which serve different purposes.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.